Frequently Asked Questions by Pre-Meds

 Other important factors for medical schools include letters of recommendations, extracurricular activities, personal statement, and leadership potential among others.

 The answer to this question is different for each person.
 Here are some questions you should ask yourself before you retake the MCAT.
 Also, if you are considering retaking, here are some example situations that might be helpful.
-To receive an answer more specific to your situation, you can ask a question using our ASK! function.
-You can also discuss your situation with a career or pre-med counselor, mentor, or other experienced pre-meds.
+To receive an answer more specific to your situation, you can discuss your situation with a career or pre-med counselor, mentor, or other experienced pre-meds.

 Make sure you are early to your exam.
 You do not want to cause yourself additional stress by being late.

 Here is the MCAT exam overview for 2020 according to AAMC:

 - Test-Day Certification – 4 minutes

 - Chemical and Physical Foundations of Biological Systems (59 questions) – 95 minutes

 - Break (optional) – 10 minutes

 - Critical Analysis and Reasoning Skills (53 questions) – 90 minutes